msupply-foundation/conforma-docs/README.md

 ## Contributing

 Create a branch and create a pull request for review.
+Pushing directly to main is blocked!

 If you wish to serve images from a subdirectory rather than co-locating the content or storing in the static folder, you have to include an index file (`_index.md`) for the subdirectory to be included in the build.